CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: METHODOLOGY

-The initial poses of the integration uniformly distribute within a normal quadrotor MAV's flight envelope.
+The initial poses of the kinetic integrations uniformly distribute within a normal quadrotor MAV's flight envelope.
 The uniformly randomly generated translational velocity and rotational velocity stay constant during the kinetic integration.
-The camera's distance-scaled translational velocity vector's components of the $x$-axis and $y$-axis of the world frame range from -7.5 to 7.5.
-The range of the component of the $z$-axis is from -3.75 to 3.75.
-Angular velocity vector's components of the $x$-axis and $y$-axis of the camera frame range from -180 to 180 degrees per second.
-The range of the component of the $z$-axis is from -90 to 90 degrees per second.
-Initial pitch and roll angles range from -25 to 25 degrees.
+The camera's distance-scaled translational velocity vector's components along the $x$-axis and $y$-axis of the world frame range from -7.5 to 7.5.
+The range of the component along the $z$-axis is from -3.75 to 3.75.
+Angular velocity vector's components along the $x$-axis and $y$-axis of the camera frame range from -180 to 180 degrees per second.
+The range of the component along the $z$-axis is from -90 to 90 degrees per second.
+Initial roll and pitch angles range from -25 to 25 degrees.
 Since we record the poses at the start and the end of exposure duration, the motion flow that causes blur can be calculated.
 Over the dataset, the average motion flow of all the pixels in an image has mean values of 6.6 and 6.2 pixels in the $x$-axis and $y$-axis, respectively.
 The maximum motion flow of all the pixels in an image has mean values of 13.4 ($x$-axis) and 11.9 ($y$-axis) pixels.
 The above data shows that our dataset involves a big range of motion and significant motion blur.
 After removing hundreds of images with little texture, there are 82,172 training samples, 9,948 validation samples (for validating the model after each epoch during training), and 30,565 testing samples.